 The thesis should follow requirements set forth by the home department or developed in consultation with the thesis advisor.
 Generally, one of the formats described in the Modern Language Association (MLA), Chicago Manual of Style, American Psychological Association or other standard style manuals should be used.
 See Style Guides.

-The thesis page size must be 8½ × 11 inches, unless approval by the departments because of a need for a different format.
+The thesis page size must be 8½ × 11 inches, unless there is approval by the departments because of a need for a different format.

 To facilitate printing and binding, the left margin must be at least 1½ inches wide.
 All other margins must be at least 1 inch wide and consistent.
 The text should be double-spaced, but extended quotations may be single-spaced if indented slightly from each margin.
 Text should be in a standard font, no larger than 14 points and no smaller than 10 points.